-The Noxious Weed Management and Revegetation Professional and approved by the County Weed I er/Landowner or Wee d Management The Subdivider/Landowner/Homeowner Association agrees to abide by the Montana County Weed Control Act, Title 7, Chapter 22, Sections 7-22-2101 through 7-22-2153, as well as to the standards specified in the Noxious Weed Management and Revegetation Plan on all properties, parks, and rights-of way within the subdivision.
-The Subdivider/Landowner shall pass on the obligations of this agreement to the purchaser of a subdivided tract by placing the requirements agreed to in this letter and management plan as a condition of the sale. by placing the A statement shall be placed on the face of the Fin property owners within the subdivision."
-(MCA 7 the responsibility of the individual All borrowed materials such as gravel, sand, topsoil, rock, road mix, mulch, straw, hay, and grass seed must come from a noxious weed free source.
+The Noxious Weed Management and Revegetation Plan must be completed by the Subdivider/Landowner or Weed Management Professional and approved by the County Weed Board PRIOR to any subdivision activity.
+The Subdivider/Landowner/Homeowner Association agrees to abide by the Montana County Weed Control Act, Title 7, Chapter 22, Sections 7-22-2101 through 7-22-2153, as well as to the standards specified in the Noxious Weed Management and Revegetation Plan on all properties, parks, and rights-of way within the subdivision.
+The Subdivider/Landowner shall pass on the obligations of this agreement to the purchaser of a subdivided tract by placing the requirements agreed to in this letter and management plan as a condition of the sale.
+A statement shall be placed on the face of the Final Plat stating: "Weed management will be the responsibility of the individual property owners within the subdivision."
+(MCA 7-22-201 through 7-22-2153) All borrowed materials such as gravel, sand, topsoil, rock, road mix, mulch, straw, hay, and grass seed must come from a noxious weed free source.
 No noxious weed contaminated material may be removed from the site and placed in an area not infested with noxious weeds.
 Inspections done November through April are not conclusive, due to time of year and noxious weed growth stage.
-Thus, applications will have their initial inspection as soon as conditions allow, and modifications to the Noxious Weed Management and Revegetation Plan will be made at the discretion of the County Weed District. - The agreements set forth in this Letter and Noxious Weed Management and Revegetation Plan are effective upon the date of approval by the County Weed Board and is effective for three years (3) from final plat recordation date.
-Subdivider/Landowner shall submit document implemented no later than December 20 th of each Appendix C. The County Weed District reserves the right of sp ot-inspection, throughout the longevity of t he agreement, for con npliance.
-Ag agr checking the boxes above and signing below, the reement, the Noxious Weed Management and Revelements' effectiveness.
-Failure to adhere to the tracess. egetation Plan, and Montana County Weed Control Act for the l ongevity of the Printed Name of Applicant Applicant Signature Date Printed Name of Weed Board Chair Weed Board Chair Signature Date Printed Name of New Landowner New Landowner Signature Date
+Thus, applications will have their initial inspection as soon as conditions allow, and modifications to the Noxious Weed Management and Revegetation Plan will be made at the discretion of the County Weed District.
+The agreements set forth in this Letter and Noxious Weed Management and Revegetation Plan are effective upon the date of approval by the County Weed Board and is effective for three years (3) from final plat recordation date.
+Subdivider/Landowner shall submit documentation that the Noxious Weed Management and Revegetation Plan has been implemented no later than December 20 th of each year the agreements are effective.
+Documentation requirements can be found in Appendix C. The County Weed District reserves the right of spot-inspection, throughout the longevity of the agreement, for compliance.
+Agreem eking the boxes above and signing below, the Subdivider/Landowner is agreeing to the terms outlined in the Letter of tent, the Noxious Weed Management and Revegetation Plan, and Montana County Weed Control Act for the longevity of the ents' effectiveness.
+Failure to adhere to the terms of the agreement will result in the Non-Compliance (MCA 7-22-2131) Printed Nam e of Applicant Signature Date Printed Nam e of Weed Board Chair Weed Board Chair Signature Date Printed Nam e of New Landowner Signature Date